Karma Siddanta - Overview

 Saṁskāras, though subtle and unseen, deeply influence how we respond to the situations that unfold as the fruits of karma.

-For an overview of samskaras refer to “Samskaras – Mental Conditioning”.
+For an overview of Samskaras refer to “Samskaras – Mental Conditioning”.

-Differences between Karma phala and samskaras:
+Differences between karma phala and samskaras:

 AspectKarma PhalaSaṁskāra